Kherington Payne

-Kherington Taylor Payne (born January 26, 1990) is an American dancer, actress, choreographer, television personality and singer who came to prominence as a Top 10 Finalist in Season 4 of the hit reality-dance show So You Think You Can Dance and in a role in the 2009 reinvention of the movie Fame.
-She has been a principal dancer for Katy Perry, and was a lead cast member on E! reality docu-drama The Dance Scene.
+Kherington Taylor Payne (born January 26, 1990) is an American dancer, actress, choreographer, television personality and singer who camas a contestant in Season 4 of the hit reality-dance show So You Think You Can Dance as the sixth female contestant and in gender the sixth overall contestant to be eliminated and in a role in the 2009 reinvention of the movie Fame.
+She has been a principal dancer for Katy Perry and was a lead cast member on E! reality docu-drama The Dance Scene.
 Payne was also briefly a member of the third line-up of the girl group The Pussycat Dolls.
 She was a choreographer on the YouTube show Dance Showdown.

 Personal life

 Payne was born in Whittier, California and raised in Placentia, California.
 She is the daughter of Sheri Ashe (née Bigcraft).
 Her parents divorced when she was young, and her mother remarried.
 She has one younger half-sister, Delaney.
 She has been taking formal dance lessons since she was 2 years old at Dance Precisions, located in Placentia.
 She graduated from El Dorado High School on June 10, 2008.
 Payne specializes in contemporary jazz, and is also trained in lyrical, ballet, pointe and gymnastics.
 Apart from dance, she is also an avid soccer fan who has played for many years.
 She teaches at a local dance studio in Jacksonville Florida.